Perugia Food

 Umbria Food

-Traditional Umbrian food is known for simple preparations that highlight fresh, local ingredients such as truffles, lentils, cured meats, cheeses, and olive oil.
+Umbrian food is rooted in inland central Italy.
+It uses olive oil, legumes, pork, cured meats, truffles, cheese, bread, pasta, vegetables, and seasonal ingredients.
 For more on these regional specialties, see the official Flavours of Umbria food guide.

 Restaurants in Perugia